Launch Recite Me assistive technology myaccountMyAccount login image

 The Support Person's Pathway

-The assessment and the identification of resources are all part of the same process, which starts with the good conversation and ends in a budgeted support plan and the offer of the four Self-directed Support options.
+The assessment of eligible needs and the identification of resources are all part of the same process, which starts with the good conversation and ends in a budgeted support plan and the offer of the four Self-directed Support options.

 Having a good conversation should identify all of the things that matter to the supported person in their life and should result in the identification of their personal outcomes.